Tropico 4

 Tropico 4 is a city management and political manipulation game.
-The game was developed by Haemimont Games and published by Kalypso Media.
-Like the first and third games in the series, it centers on a customizable main character titled "El Presidente" – the ruler who runs the island banana republic.
+Developed by Haemimont Games and published by Kalypso Media, it was first released in August 2011 for the Microsoft Windows platform.
+Like the first and third games in the series, Tropico 4 centers on a customizable main character titled "El Presidente" – the ruler who runs an island-based banana republic.
 The Mac OS X version of the game (Tropico 4: Gold Edition, which includes the Modern Times expansion pack) was released by Feral Interactive on July 25, 2013, as well as DLC packs Dash for Growth and Captain of Industry.
 The State of Emergency DLC pack was released by Feral on April 3, 2014.

-For the first time in the series, Tropico 4 includes support for Facebook and Twitter.
+Changes in Tropico 4 include the added ability to monitor imports (in previous versions, only exports could be monitored), more interactions with factions and foreign countries, and support for Facebook and Twitter status updates.